Efficient Polynomial-Scaled Determination of Algebraic Entanglement Entropy Between Collective Degrees of Freedom: Examples

 As a final example, we consider the dual superradiance system from Ref.~\cite{Reilly} as an example of a fully dissipative system that generates algebraic entanglement between $J$ and $K$.
 This model begins with the leaky BOAT Liouvillian Eq.~\eqref{eq:MasterEq} that is on resonance, such that $\chi = 0$, mediated by a bad-cavity along the $x$-axis.
 A second bad-cavity along the $z$-axis and a classical drive can mediate a two-photon Raman transition between the two internal states mediated by an auxiliary excited state~\cite{Reilly,Reilly2}.
 This leads to collective pumping from ground to excited state at a rate $W$ without changing the momentum in the $x$-direction, such that the jump operator is $\hat{L}_r = \sqrt{W} \hat{G}_{(+) I}$.
 The master equation is thus

 which, notably, has no unitary dynamics.
 We once again consider the atoms starting in the state given by~\cref{eq:psi_start}.
-However, it is important to note that this state leads to the same steady state as the one considered in Ref.~\cite{Reilly}, $\ket{\Psi' (0)} = \bigotimes_j^N (\ket{0}_j \otimes \ket{\downarrow}_j)$, although the dynamics may be slightly different, because both initial states are in the same $\mathrm{U} (1)$ subgroup.
+However, it is important to note that this initial state leads to the same steady state as the one considered in Ref.~\cite{Reilly}, $\ket{\Psi' (0)} = \bigotimes_j^N (\ket{0}_j \otimes \ket{\downarrow}_j)$, because both initial states are in the same $\mathrm{U} (1)$ subgroup, although the dynamics may be slightly different.

 We simulate the dynamics of the various entropy quantities for $W = \Gamma_c / 2$ and $W = 2 \Gamma_c$, which are shown in~\cref{fig:SMS_plot} (a) and (b), respectively.
 We see that the algebraic entanglement entropy for $J$ and $K$ each initially grow faster than the total entropy, meaning we initially find a positive coherent information for both degrees of freedom and values of $\Gamma_c$.
 This suggests that dissipative engineering of these systems with $\SU{4}$ symmetry provide powerful quantum information processing platforms.
 Surprisingly, we find that the case of a larger incoherent pump rate, $W = 2 \Gamma_c$, generates more coherent information at steady-state than that of a lower incoherent pump rate, $W = \Gamma_c / 2$.
 This is because the higher pump rate allows the system to relax into a state with population spread across the multiple $\ell$ layers of the pyramid.